 If you challenge the parking ticket (PCN) within 14 days of it being issued and the challenge is rejected, we will re-offer the 14 day discount period.
 Different rules apply to PCNs served by post.

-You can see photographs showing why you have received a parking ticket before you pay for it by entering your PCN number and vehicle registration number in the 'Pay a parking ticket (PCN)' form
+You can see photographs showing why you have received a parking ticket before you pay by entering your Penalty Charge Notice (PCN) number and vehicle registration number in the 'Manage Your Penalty Charge Notice (PCN)' form.

 Other payment options

 Phone 0191 433 7000 quoting the penalty charge number and your card details

 Payable to Gateshead Council.
 Write your address and the penalty charge number on the reverse of the cheque and post to: